Pyrrha-Foundation/pyrrha-coin/doc/miner.md

 ## Setting your block retry intervals

-Nexa tracks multiple sources for data an can rapidly request blocks or transactions from other sources if one source does not deliver the requested data.
+Pyrrha tracks multiple sources for data an can rapidly request blocks or transactions from other sources if one source does not deliver the requested data.
 To change the retry rate, set it in microseconds in your nexa.conf:

 Transaction retry interval: